Dual Diagnosis: PTSD

 Examples of traumatic events that can result in PTSD include:

-This can easily get out of hand and develop into an addiction, so anyone who suspects that they might have PTSD, or is currently using alcohol or recreational drugs to manage symptoms, should speak to their GP about getting started with proper treatment.
+This can easily get out of hand and develop into an addiction, so anyone who suspects that they might have PTSD, or is currently using alcohol or recreational drugs to manage symptoms, should speak to a specialist about getting started with proper treatment.

 Why Self-Medicating for PTSD is Harmful